Taeniopoda eques: Sexual behavior and pheromones

 Both sexes of mature T. eques engage in promiscuous behavior.
 Males are sexually aggressive, actively mounting females and males of the species as well as individuals from other grasshopper and lizard species.

 Males cautiously stalk females before suddenly mounting without any communicatory leg or wing signaling.
 Females react violently when mounted by jumping, kicking, running, and rotating from side to side.

 However, immediately following copulation, females become docile and carry males on their backs.
 Males do not guard ovipositing females.

 The female T. eques releases a pheromone that elicits male attraction and sexual behavior over a short distance.
 Male T. eques can remain in copulation for up to 24 hours, continuously passing spermatophores to the female.

 Trait interaction

 Multiple phenotypic traits interact in T. eques since chemical defense from vertebrates releases the species from the need to be small and hidden.
 Thus T. eques has evolved a large body size, to increase fecundity, deter small invertebrate predators, increase water retention, and allow for deep ovipositing.
 However, the large adult size requires long development and growth, which is difficult in its short season.
 It speeds growth by thermoregulation mechanisms including dark color and solar exposure positions, both allowed only because of chemical defense.
 These features cause T. eques to be conspicuous; however, chemical deterrents protect it against predators.
 The species can allocate resources to reproduction instead of wings and flight muscles.
-As with many other chemically defended insects, T. eques is flightless and sluggish.
+As with many other chemically defended insects, T. eques is mostly flightless and sluggish.